jefeish/github-regulator/README.md

 #### For Example

-Invoking an Event-handler that works with Issue-Event context data, based on a Repo-event (create.repo), your Event-handler will not get the event data point (issue.id) it needs to function properly.
+You have an Event-handler that works with Issue-Event context data, when you invoke it with a Repo-event (eg.: create.repo), your Event-handler will not get the event data point (eg.: issue.id) it needs to function properly.

 You need to consider two things: